rrnazario/youtube-jumper/README.md

-# youtube-non-stop
+# Youtube Jumper

-For you that like listening long music videos without those parts when people keep talking in the middle.
+For you that like going straight at the point on videos.
+Add intervals and the video will jump automatically among them.